nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Clears all entries from the TutorBuddy application.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-TutorBuddy gives you some "sample" data to work with at the start. <br>
+TutorBuddy gives you some sample data to work with at the start. <br>
 After trying out the application, you can run the `clear` command to start working with a fresh piece of TutorBuddy in a split second.
 </div>